 How to Open a Savings Account

-A savings account is a great place to store cash, while keeping your funds easily available for when you need them.
-Savings accounts are ideal places to store emergency funds or to build savings for short-term goals.
+A savings account can be a great place to deposit money you don’t need immediately.
+Savings accounts can be ideal places to store emergency funds or to build savings for short-term goals: you can earn interest while keeping your funds easily available for when you need them.

 Read on to learn how to open a savings account step by step.